ljoonal/CVR-Plugins/README.md

 ## Building

-Ensure that the required DLL's (listed in the `Directory.build.props` file and in the individual `.csproj` files) can be found from standard installation paths or from under the `Libs` folder.
+Ensure that the required DLL's (listed in the `Directory.build.props` file and in the individual `.csproj` files) can be found from standard installation paths (check `Directory.build.props`).
+Then use the `dotnet build` command to build.
-Then run `dotnet build -c Release CVR-Plugins.csproj` to build all the plugins in release mode.
+A few examples include running `dotnet build HopLib/HopLib.csproj` to build HopLib in development mode or `dotnet build -c Release CVR-Plugins.csproj` to build all the plugins in release mode.

 Alternatively you can try to open the folder in Visual Studio, but I cannot provide help for using that.
 If you do want to improve the situation, do feel free to contribute!

-## Contributing
+## Contacting & contributing

-Contact me [on Discord](https://discord.gg/2WR6rGVzht) or send me git patches that you want merged.
+Contact me [on Discord](https://discord.gg/2WR6rGVzht), [elsewhere](https://ljoonal.xyz/contact), and possibly send me git patches if you've already written any code that you'd like to get merged.

+Also if anyone from the CVR team is reading this, do feel free to get in touch!
+I tried to email you a few times but stopped after never hearing a reply.